 Today Is Such a Hot Day.
 It Must Be Climate Change Acting Here!, by Joelle Winnemöller

-Vision of the Artic, by Emilia Noel Ptak
+Vision of the Arctic, by Emilia Noel Ptak

 Stories on the Difficulties in Reporting Climate Change